Connect (TV series): Production

 In June 2021, Studio Dragon announced that they were preparing to produce a new drama titled Connect with Japanese director Takashi Miike.
 The series is the first South Korean drama to be produced by a Japanese director.

 In January 2022, it was reported that filming of the series was in progress.
 Filming reportedly ended in March 2022.

 Release

 The series premiered at 27th Busan International Film Festival in "Onscreen Section" on October 6, 2022, where the first three episodes were screened.

 All the 6 episodes of Connect were released on December 7, 2022, on Disney+.

 Episode list

+Reception

+Review aggregator Rotten Tomatoes reported an approval rating of 100% based on 6 critic reviews, with an average rating of 7.2/10.